umap-project/umap/docs/install_windows.md

 ##2.
 Create a directory and a Python virtual environment

+This assumes you've installed Python (version 3.8+ 64-bit is a good choice) and virtualenv.

 Open a Windows command window, and cd to a directory of your choice.
 You need to create a sub-directory but the name is up to you (it doesn't need to be called "production"):
 ```